 Minor in French

-Six CAS LF courses numbered 300 and above.
+- Six 4-credit CAS LF courses in language, literature, and linguistics, taught in French, numbered 300 and above.

 Students may include up to three transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses (or a minimum of two, if they have four courses approved for credit toward the minor from Boston University’s Study Abroad and Internship Programs in Grenoble and Paris) on the Charles River Campus.